 There are multiple ways to optimize the performance of a Magento 2 store.
-We'll briefly present them below, and recommend if possible to take into consideration all below points as each one highly influences your store speed and performance.
+We'll briefly present them below, and recommend, if possible, taking into consideration all the points below as each one highly influences your store speed and performance.

 1. Enable all Magento caches